Margaret M. Schott - Tax Administrator

 The Atlantic County Board of Taxation maintains information on real estate assessments for Atlantic County and is responsible for the property tax appeal process.
 This office maintains the property tax list books for all real estate property in Atlantic County.
 The tax list books contain information such as: property owner’s names, addresses, block and lot and assessments.
-The office also maintains SR1A books that are records of every real estate sales transaction in Atlantic County.
 The Board of Taxation also tabulates the Abstract of Ratables and Equalization Tables for Atlantic County.

-Because of revaluation or reassessment, the filing deadline for properties located in these two municipalities has been extended this year.
-Petitions from Port Republic City and Ventnor City must be received by our office before 4:30 PM on Monday, May 1, 2017.
+Because of a revaluation, the filing deadline for properties located Mullica Township has been extended this year.
+Petitions from Mulllica Township must be received by our office before 4:30 PM on Wednesday, May 1, 2019.

-Comparable sales used as evidence in 2016 should have occurred between October 1, 2015 and October 1, 2016 between a willing buyer and a willing seller.
-Sales outside those dates will be given less weight.
+Comparable sales used as evidence in 2019 should have occurred between October 1, 2017 and October 1, 2018 between a willing buyer and a willing seller.
+Sales outside those dates may be accepted but will be given less weight.
 Please read the instructions and other documents related to tax assessment appeals on this page before completing your petition.

 After an appeal is filed, a hearing will be scheduled and the property owner will be notified of the date and time to appear.
 The law requires only 10 days’ notice of the date and time of the hearing.
 Every effort will be made to give the petitioners as much advance notice as possible.

 Petitioners must file a copy of the petition and any attached evidence with the Atlantic County Board of Taxation, the municipal assessor of the town where the property is located and with the municipal clerk of the town where the property is located.
 The law provides that evidence such as appraisal reports and comparable sales data must be submitted to the Board and to the municipal assessor and municipal clerk at least 7 days prior to the hearing.